mohessaid/mohessaid/content/_index.md

 [Github](https://github.com/mohessaid) | [Medium](https://mohessaid.medium.com)

-I wrote this in Nvim and I very pround of that...
+I wrote this in Nvim and I'm very pround of that...

 In the process of building it with [Hugo](https://gohugo.io)